dev-abdulsalam1/dev-abdulsalam1/README.md

 # Hi there, I’m Abdulsalam Hassan 👋

-🎓 A first-year Computer Science student passionate about learning and building awesome tech!
+🎓 A first-year Computer Science student at SIMAD Univesity passionate about learning and building awesome tech!

 ## 🚀 About Me
 - 🧑‍💻 I’m currently learning **React.js** and **full-stack development**